-Guided by design philosophy that connects function and form with the pursuit of true architectural expression that is derived from each project’s specificity, the SAOTA studio embodies the spirit of enquiry that allows for infinite inspiration and exploration of the latest innovations in design.
+Guided by a design philosophy that connects function and form with the pursuit of true architectural expression that is derived from each project’s specificity, the SAOTA studio embodies the spirit of inquiry that allows for infinite inspiration and exploration of the latest innovations in design.

 In 2019, Downtown Design hosted Philip Olmesdahl as part of the year’s Forum.
 Philip spoke on how design firms must re-shape in order to better leverage the fast-evolving industry landscape.

 Here Downtown Design presents a selection of SAOTA’s residential projects that exemplify the studio’s immaculate delivery of site-specific, contextual, and forward-thinking solutions.

 Situated on a steep site against the mountain reserve on Nettleton Road in Clifton, this house is stacked vertically with the living and pool level situated on the uppermost double volume level.
 The lounge floats over the pool with a feature glass floor.
 Bedroom and entertainment spaces are arranged on the levels below.